pantheon-systems/documentation/source/content/guides/launch/05-advanced-curls.md

 <dt> X-cache:</dt>

-<dd>This generally has the same number of values as served-by, and indicates a HIT or MISS for each point. </dd>
+<dd>This generally has the same number of values as `served-by`, and indicates a HIT or MISS for each point. </dd>

 <dt>Age:</dt>

 <dd> This shows how long the content has been cached.
-This generally will reflect cache clears from the Pantheon dashboard, as well as being limited by the above cache control mechanisms.
+This generally reflects cache cleared from the Pantheon dashboard, as well as the cache limited by the cache control mechanisms listed above.
 In some cases this value may exceed your expected max value.
-This is the result of the `appserver` responding with a 304 not modified when Fastly checked for new content.</dd>
+This is the result of the `appserver` responding with a `304 not modified` error when Fastly checked for new content.</dd>

 <dt>Via:</dt>

-<dd>This indicates services in the response chain, and the HTTPS protocol (not the version of the service) that was used to respond.</dd>
+<dd>This indicates services in the response chain and the HTTPS protocol (not the version of the service) that was used to respond.</dd>

 </dl>